-Intrastate driving refers to driving only within the state of licensure - in this case, Minnesota.
+Intrastate commerce refers to any trade, traffic, or transportation that occurs entirely within the state of Minnesota and that is not interstate or foreign commerce.

 Intrastate transportation refers to transportation that does not involve interstate travel.

 Commercial Motor Carrier Requirements